ga-wdi-boston/rails-activerecord-crud-diagnostic/README.md

 -   Question 4.
 Use ActiveRecord to retrieve all the licensees with Hazel eye color and Brown or Black hair color.

 -   Question 5.
-Use ActiveRecord to make each of Marilynn Escobar and Chris Whaley one inch shorter.
-Look them up by their names.

--   Question 6.
 Use ActiveRecord to remove Dylan Rich and Teresita Myers from the table of licensees.

 You can test your work, except the migration, with `rails runner diagnostic.rb`.